manos-dotfiles/nvim/readme.md

 - Which Key
 - Lua Line
 - Tokyonight
+- Neogit

 ## To Do
-- Search Telescope
+- Add autocompletions
+- Add copilot autocompletions
 - Extend Keybinds for all plugins
-- Add autocompletions
+- Add setup for latex
 - Add setup for markdown

+- Search Telescope
+- Edit Readme
+- Edit file tree
+- Edit lualine
 - Add setup for neorg
-- Add setup for latex
-- Add copilot autocompletions
-- Add git implementation
-- Add buffers